 The statistics suggest that Jamaicans are largely resistant to the Government giving up its stake in companies - except where the masses can benefit.

 That instinct might be anchored in long-held suspicion that private enterprise might hike rates for services considered essential.

 The poll responses, according to Mitchell, indicate that Jamaicans are either ignorant of the effect of listing on the stock exchange or distrustful of the private sector - so much so that that sentiment outweighed their frustration with inefficient state ownership.

-Mitchell recommended that more be done to persuade citizens to invest in the Jamaica Stock Exchange.
+Mitchell recommended that more be done to persuade Jamaican to invest in the stock exchange.